erdogant/pca/docs/source/Outlier detection.rst

 After fitting a model on the data you may want to use this model in a later stage to find possible outliers in new unseen data.
 Detection of new unseen outliers is straightforward and is readily performed in the transform function.
 An example is shown below.
-You should note that the unseen samples will be added to the existing space because the when outliers are seen frequently over and over again, they may not be an outlier at a certain point anymore.
-If you do not want to add the unseen samples to the existing space, you can for example load the model for every run.
+You should note that the unseen samples will be added to the existing space because the when outliers are seen over and over again, they may not be an outlier at a certain point anymore.
+If you **do not** want to add the unseen samples to the existing space, you can for example load the model for every run.